StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 2. Objective morality exists
 3. Therefore, right actions and wrong actions exist

 The first proposition is true by definition.
 The second proposition was proved in argument 1.
 The conclusion follows [*modus ponens*](https://en.wikipedia.org/wiki/Modus_ponens).
-This conclusion is a necessary part of the following (main) argument:
+This conclusion is a necessary precondtion to the following (main) argument:

 1. Discerning right actions from wrong actions is a necessary but not sufficient condition for doing right
 2. Discerning individual circumstances is a necessary but not sufficient condition for doing right